SaifKbishi/mernbase/README.md

 # mernbase
-# a repo to demo full MERN stack app
+//a repo to demo full stack MERN app using hooks
+//including upload to Heroku